CSDE Training Program: Complying with Healthy Food Certification

 Target audience: This training program is intended for the district’s designated HFC contact person and individuals who coordinate sales of competitive foods to students on school premises.
 Examples include school food service staff and coordinators of food and beverage sales such as fundraiser coordinators, school store operators, vending machine operators, teachers and other school staff, athletic directors, and leaders of student organizations and parent groups.

 Knowledge check and score: After viewing each module, participants will complete a brief knowledge check that will display a score after all questions are complete.
-Participants may print their knowledge check score to document participation in these training modules.
+Participants should print their knowledge check score to document participation in these training modules.
+Maintain these documents on file with other HFC documentation for the CSDE's annual HFC documentation review.

 Accessing the videos: The training module videos are housed in Qualtrics.
 To view the videos, click on the module, then enter the required contact information (name and title, email, school/district, city/town, and state).